Chapter 9 - Living Under the Hollywood Sign

 Again, I did this mostly for the convenience, not really understanding the effect it would have on Joyce and Lena.
 And where did I pick to live?
 I figured if you were going to do the complete Hollywood fantasy you lease a house right under the famous Hollywood sign.

 I hated living in the big city, but there was this area around the old Hollywood reservoir that was between Burbank and West Hollywood that was like living in the country.
 The first day I hiked to the Hollywood sign and set off the voice of god alarm that proclaimed… “Move away from the sign”.
-My new home had all the LA features, a great pool, hot tub and a sport court with my very own basketball half court.
+My new home had all the LA features, a great pool, hot tub and a sport court with my very own basketball goal.
+We had lots of fun in that house when Bruce, Neal and Louis came to visit.

 And Madonna lived right up the road.
 The house was big for one person, but I figured I would have company.

 Joyce and I had continued to see each other for dinner sometimes and an occasional trip.
 We still cared about each other, but we just couldn’t make family life work.
-I think my holding on was just denial on my part.
+I think my holding on was just denial on my part and hardly fair to Lena.

 In the back of Joyce’s mind I am sure she thought that as long as I lived close there was always the chance for reconciliation.
-When I moved into Hollywood and came to get the rest of my stuff, she felt very hurt and sensed we were over.
-Lena, on the other hand, when I announced the move wondered why we were not doing this together.
+When I moved into Hollywood and came to get the rest of my stuff, she felt very hurt.
+Lena, on the other hand, when I announced the move wondered why we were not doing this together but the last thing I wanted to do was take care of another child again that was not mine.
 I was so out to lunch with all the big career stuff I was experiencing that it never really crossed my mind that this move would create such a fuss.
 Very confusing, but clarity was on its way…

 About a year and half into TWI I pretty much had everything re-organized, Endorfun was close to shipping and we had stuff in the pipeline from Mass Media and other companies.
 My next lesson in corporate life began with the announcement that Time Warner and CNN were merging.
-Not a bad idea on the surface, but we ultimately reported to Michael Fuchs who created and ran HBO.
+Not a bad idea on the surface, as we ultimately reported to Michael Fuchs who created and ran HBO.
 He was considered the heir apparent to the current TW CEO when he retired.
-Michael was a passionate creative type.
+Michael was a passionate creative type with a temper at times.
 I met him a couple of times, but he really kept hands off TWI, which was fine with me.

 The morning that the CEO of Time Warner and Ted Turner were to meet the press with the other company heads, Michael marched into the CEO's office and told him the merger was a mistake and he wouldn’t be any part of it.
 As the story goes, the CEO tried to talk Michael off the ledge, insisting that when the sale went through Ted Turner would have a fancy title like vice-chairman, but would go off to his ranch in Montana to raise buffalo.
 Michael didn’t believe him.
 He thought he was being replaced as the number two guy.
 He refused to go to the press conference so the CEO fired him on the spot.